wsc1/proposal/design/go2draft-contracts.md

 ### Using a contract to verify type arguments

 A contract serves two purposes.
-First, contracts are used to validate a set of type arguments.
+First, contracts are used to validate type arguments.
 As shown above, when a function with type parameters is called, it will be called with a set of type arguments.
 When the compiler sees the function call, it will use the contract to